-Saturn and Uranus are both rulers of Aquarius.
-Out of all the modern rulers, I’d say there is one that we have the most debate over, or one that we assign to a modern ruler more than it’s traditional ruler.
-We as astrologers, or even in popular culture, are more like to associate Uranus with Aquarius than Saturn.
-We more associate Uranus with the quirky and inventive side of Aquarius than it’s traditional ruler, Saturn.
-But we’re forgetting one thing- new ideas and invention are needed for change.
-And they need to be implemented.
-Something Saturnian energy knows well.
-So while we associate the planets with very different archetypes and very differently in general, it is important to recognize the validity of both.
 This is because of Uranus’s association with all things new, new inventions, new technology, and abrupt change.
 But change happens in both ways.
 One is abrupt, sure, and this is how we typically think of change.
 The other is slow.
 We don’t notice this type of change as much.
 It happens gradually.
 For my fellow bad eyesight people, you’ll know what I’m talking about.
+The changes happens so gradually that it is hard to notice until you go to the doctor.
 If you don’t have bad eyesight, I’d think of it like a car.
 You don’t realize, typically, how much a car needs maintenance until it’s time to take it into the shop.
 The change happens over time, even if the fix can be relatively quick.
 And this is the relationship between Saturn and Uranus.
 They work together.
 The change can be both slow and fast at the same time.
-Like the car declining or the fixing of the issues.
-The car can decline over several years in some parts of the engine, but may not need to be changed until one day, and can typically be done fairly quickly.
-Eyesight can get worse over several years, but can be fixed by a pair of glasses or contacts.
 Saturn makes plans in it’s home sign of Capricorn, and sets the stage for it.
 But it implements it in the sign of Aquarius.
 As does Uranus.
 They are both changemakers, even in different ways.

 So with all the confusion and misinformation about rulers and rulerships, the question often comes up, “which ruler do I use?” to which I say, both.
 Now why use both rulers?
 Because they both have an impact.

 I guess the next question is, how do I use the modern rulers?
 How do they differentiate from the traditional ones?
 How are they used in practice?
 I use the traditional one first- the simple reason being because their cycles are faster, and therefore easier to pin down.
-People with Scorpio risings take on both Mars and Pluto traits, but are invariably impacted by the sign of their Mars placement.
-If we were to make a person with Scorpio rising only defined by their Pluto placement, then that would mean that every person with a Scorpio rising would be exactly the same, as Pluto spends years in a sign or house.
+People with Scorpio Ascendants take on both Mars and Pluto traits, but are invariably impacted by the sign of their Mars placement.
+If we were to make a person with Scorpio Ascendant only defined by their Pluto placement, then that would mean that every person with a Scorpio Ascendant would be exactly the same, as Pluto spends years in a sign or house.
 This is not the case, as we are also affected by our Mars sign.
 The same goes for the other traditional and modern rulers as well.

 So how do we use both in practice?
 The answer lies by looking at the traditional ruler first, and its’ aspects and story, and then the modern ruler for more background.